spion/libinput/README.md

 In addition, it disables the pinch gesture, which often triggers incorrectly, especially during scrolling while browsing.
 Scrolling is triggered instead.

-The constants are currently not configurable, as its unclear where this config might come from.
-Additionally, `accel_factor` is ignored for now.

 libinput
 ========